na-na-hi/renget/archive/chrprompt2.md

 >The languages are essentially completely different.
 Of course, that's to be expected given that the Pokémon written language was developed independent from any cultures that I know of, and as far as I know, humans in general as well.
 I still have no idea how the verbal language works or why I can understand *that* perfectly, but that's besides the point.
 >On the one hand, it's absolutely fascinating, and if I was still on speaking terms with (and had any way at all to contact, for that matter) my Lit 502 professor from college, I would totally show this to him.
 On the other hand (Er...paw?
 I'm not sure what the right idiom is now...), that makes it a bit of a bastard to learn.
 >In terms of difficulty, I'd say it isn't too much harder than many other languages that don't use the Roman alphabet (just tedious - and I started to learn a couple of those), but it would've been a lot worse if some mon didn't compile a guide a while back.
 Shame the library we got it from only had the first volume.
+Q5: With Vulpix's hairstyle seeming to be curls, do you take care of your hair regularly?

 ###Amelia
 Q1: How did you get your scarf?